menu

 Overview

 Masontown is a very small borough located in the state of Pennsylvania.
 With a population of 3,205 people and just one neighborhood, Masontown is the 462nd largest community in Pennsylvania.
-Masontown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Masontown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Masontown is a blue-collar town, with 37.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Masontown is generally considered to be a blue-collar town.
+37.47% of the Masontown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Masontown is a borough of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Masontown who work in healthcare (8.61%), healthcare suport services (8.52%), and office and administrative support (8.19%).

 Setting & Lifestyle